Responsive Web Design tutorial

 Responsive Web Design has become an essential technique which every web designer must be conversant with.
-Purpose of this tutorial(a series of tutorials) is to provide our users with necessary material to learn from and apply Responsive Web Design in their own projects.
+The purpose of this tutorial(a series of tutorials) is to provide our users with the necessary material to learn from and apply Responsive Web Design in their own projects.

 What is Responsive Web Design

 Responsive Web Design is a concept which leads to design a website or app in such a way that the same design can be rendered across various devices of different screen sizes and orientations providing the users with the best possible user experience, if not similar.

 We will use a simple use case to understand the concept better.
 For that, we will use two simple web pages, one devised with Responsiveness and another one without it.
 You can view the responsive web page here and the unresponsive/fixed one here.

 Now if we view the first one (the responsive one) with various devices and then the unresponsive fixed one with those devices again, you will notice that the responsive one have gone through some changes and is being rendered in such a way that the content along with the other UI components can be viewed without hassles.
 But the fixed/unresponsive web page fails to deliver such an experience.
 We have used Opera Mobile Emulator, which is an excellent tool to test your design across devices of different screen size.

 This is how the responsive web page looks in desktop

 This is how the unresponsive web page looks in desktop

 So, on a desktop they look almost same.
 Let's see how they look on a Amazon Kindle Fire, which has screen size different than desktop.